Legal Skills in a Time of War

 FREE SUMMER SCHOOL FOR UKRAINIAN LAW STUDENTS AND JUNIOR LAWYERS

 10 – 21 July 2023, Villa Grebovka, Prague

 2-week in-person course

-The CEELI Institute, an NGO based in Prague that provides training and education for legal professionals, is offering a two-week summer school for Ukrainian law students and junior lawyers, both those who have left Ukraine for other parts of Europe and those still in the country.
+The CEELI Institute, a non-profit organization based in Prague that provides training and education for legal professionals, is offering a two-week summer school for Ukrainian law students and junior lawyers, whether they have left Ukraine for other parts of Europe or are still in the country.

 REGISTRATION & PARTICIPANTS